igorwolfs/acoustic-processing-board/documentation/theory/mechanical_waves.md

 A displacment in the x-direction, will, in an isotropic medium with no Lame-moduli gradients lead to
 - A longitudinal P-wave in the x-direction, with speed $c = \sqrt{\frac{\lambda + 2\mu}{\rho}}$
 - A transverse S-wave in the y and z-direction, with speed $c = \sqrt{\frac{\mu}{\rho}}$

+## Evanescent waves / Inhomogenous plane waves

+Travel along a free surface / interface.
+Waves behave according to Rayleigh's characteristic equation for phase velocity and depth decay.

+### Rayleigh waves
+- Decay is exponential with depth beneath the surface
+	- So discontinuity detection can be done up to 1.4
+- Used for surface flaw detection

 # Assumptions
 ## Isotropy